Vitanet-tech/static-website-available-via-CloudFront/README.md

 This repository contains screenshot on static website hosting deployed on AWS S3 and served via cloudfront, for udacity project.

-### The sample site is live at github page https://vitanet-tech.github.io/static-website-available-via-CloudFront/
+#### The sample site is live at github page https://vitanet-tech.github.io/static-website-available-via-CloudFront/

-## Steps involved:
+## Steps:

 ### -Create S3 Bucket from AWS Management Console
 - Navigate to the “AWS Management Console” page, type “S3” in the “Find Services” box and then select “S3”